nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 # Releases

-The following table provides a mapping between CMR OPeNDAP releases and the API versions supported in each.
+The following table provides a mapping between CMR Service-Bridge releases and the API versions supported in each.

 Release             | REST API Versions | Status